musevlt/mpdaf/doc/muselet.rst

 detected in the white light images from the isolated emission lines.
 It then tries to estimate the redshift from multiple emission lines.

-MUSELET takes as an input a MUSE DATACUBE (fits format), and works in 3 steps:
+MUSELET takes as an input a MUSE DATACUBE (fits format), and works in 2 steps:

-- STEP 1: creation of white light, color and narrow band images.
+- STEP 1: creation of white light, color and narrow band images, then runs SExtractor.

   MUSELET will first create a variance-weighted white light image as well as R,G,B images based on 1/3 of the wavelength range each.
 The code will then